lukexi/stack-ide-sublime/README.md

 stack install ../../Code/stack-ide/stack-ide-api
 stack install ../../Code/stack-ide/stack-ide
 ```
-Rawhide currently expects you to open a folder in sublime with a .cabal file in it.
+SublimeStackIDE currently expects you to open a folder in sublime with a .cabal file in it.
 Stack support is underway.